goootlib/MonsterMQ/README.md

 During the work of MonsterMQ and RabbitMQ last one can suspend or close overproducing channels.
 To handle this events use the following methods of events module:
 ```
 $producer->events()->channelSuspesion(

  function ($suspendedChannel) use ($producer) {
     echo "channel {$suspendedChannel} was suspended";
     $producer->changeChannel();
   }

  )->channelClosure(

   function ($closedChannel) use ($producer) {
     echo "channel {$closedChannel} was closed";
     $producer->changeChannel();
    }

  );
  ```
- Closures which handle this event accept numbers of suspended or closed channels respectively.
+ Closures which handle this events accept numbers of suspended or closed channels respectively.
  #### Exchanges